Giuseppe552/nhs-emergency-data/README.md

+(This project is currently in development.
+Check back soon for updated visualizations and insights.)

 # NHS Emergency Data Analysis 🚑📊

 This project analyzes over a decade of NHS A&E attendance and emergency admission data in England.
 It focuses on time trends, COVID-19 impact, and operational performance metrics — built to demonstrate digital and analytical competency to potential employers.